NationalLibraryOfNorway/warehouse-logistics-service/README.md

 The Warehouse Logistics Service is a Spring Boot application that can be run locally or in a container.
-It is recommended to use Docker for local testing, as the service is designed to run in a containerized environment.
+It is recommended to use Docker or containerd (via `nerdctl`) for local testing, as the service is designed to run in a containerized environment.
 Additionally, this service depends on other applications, such as MongoDB, which can be spun up using the provided [Docker Compose file](docker/compose.yaml "Link to project's Docker compose file").
 For development an IDE such as [IntelliJ IDEA](https://www.jetbrains.com/idea/ "Link to JetBrains IntelliJ IDEA program") is highly recommended.